Azure/spark-cdm-connector/documentation/overview.md

 logical entity definition.
 - Does not yet support general use of alias definitions in import statements; allows the 'cdm' alias to be resolved to the CDM GitHub.
 - If writing Parquet from Synapse, an additional option is required .option("databricks", false)
+- Ensure folder and file names are URL encoded if spaces or special characters are used.
+- Ensure the decimal precision and scale of decimal data type fields used in the dataframe match the data type used in the CDM entity definition - requires pecision and scale traits are defined on the data type.
+If the precision and scale are not defined explicitly in CDM, the default is Decimal(18,4)

 ## Not yet supported